Bruh722/ccjs200/README.md

 #### Example 2: Standard Error of a Mean and a Proportion

-* Remember from last time that a standard error is sample-based estimate of the standard deviation of the sampling distribution for a parameter estimate such as the sample mean or the sample proportion.
+* Remember from last time that a *standard error* is a sample-based estimate of the standard deviation of the sampling distribution for a parameter estimate such as the sample mean (which we discussed last time) or the sample proportion (which we haven't discussed yet).
 * We know the standard error of a mean is the standard deviation divided by the square root of the sample size; in arithmetic symbols, the formula is:

 <p align="center">